 Taormina is an elegant hilltop town overlooking snow-capped Mount Etna and the jewel-like waters of the Ionian Sea.
 I read it is sometimes dubbed the Amalfi of Sicily, and I can see the correlation both in terms of the landscape and the overall atmosphere.

-We ended up spending 4 nights in Taormina as part of a week long trip to Sicily in May 2023.
+We spent 4 nights in Taormina as part of a week long trip to Sicily in early May 2023.
 We spent the other 3 nights in Cefalu and felt this struck a good balance between 2 coastal towns with completely different personalities.

 Best things to do in Taormina, Sicily

 To be perfectly honest, my favourite thing to do in Taormina was to laze on Mazarro Beach by day and enjoy fantastic food with jaw-dropping views of an evening.
-(More on this later!)
+(I mean, who doesn’t like the sound of that?!)

 There are a definitely some sights you shouldn’t miss while in this part of Sicily, so here are all the best places to visit in Taormina, along with my favourite things to see, eat and do.